Camila Pitanga: Personal life

 Pitanga was born in Rio de Janeiro, Brazil.
 She is the daughter of actors Vera Manhães and Antônio Pitanga and Benedita da Silva's stepdaughter.
 She is sister to Rocco Pitanga, also an actor.
 She is of African descent on her father's and mother's side.

 Pintaga studied at Pentagono College and she is a director of Human Rights Movement.

 Pintaga is an atheist.
 In 2001, she married the art director Claudio Amaral Peixoto.
 On 19 May 2008 she gave birth to her first daughter Antonia.
 The girl's name was a tribute to her father.
 In 2011, the couple separated.

+On 10 December, Human Rights Day 2015, UN Women Brazil announced the nomination of Camila Pitanga as its first National Ambassador.
+She is the first Latin American celebrity to become a public spokesperson for UN Women.